corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/minor-version-node-upgrade.md

 Start the node in the normal way.

-The node will perform any automatic data migrations required, which may take some time.
+The node performs any required automatic data migrations, which may take some time.
 If the migration process is interrupted, restart the node to continue.
 The node stops automatically when migration is complete.

 ## Step 4: Undrain the node